Open Agent Toolkit

 Purpose:

-• Repair AGENTS.md to CLAUDE.md pointer drift
+• Repair project-scoped AGENTS.md to CLAUDE.md drift

 Key behavior: